North Manchester Public Library

 GOAL: COLLECTIONS

-Activity: Increase the Spanish Language collection.
+Activity: Expand the Spanish language collection.

 GOAL: PROGRAMMING AND OUTREACH